wpmetabox/meta-box-lite/readme.txt

 - Supports cloning fields for most field types including the WYSIWYG editor field
 - Optimized for performance

+== External Services ==

+This plugin embeds a YouTube video in the plugin's settings pages for tutorial purposes.
+The video is displayed directly from YouTube but no data is collected or shared by the plugin.

+== Privacy ==

+No data is collected or shared by this plugin.
+However, YouTube may collect data in accordance with their [Privacy Policy](https://policies.google.com/privacy).

 == Installation ==

 1. Visit **Plugins > Add New**